 CCTF Activity 3.2.
 Provide recommendations for short-, medium-, and long-term actions that could be considered and initiated through the Council process.

 The CCTF will work with the, FEP Team (and/or Council committees, Plan Teams, working groups, and other module task forces) to iteratively (annual basis) identify potential short-term, medium and long-term management actions for climate adaptation (i.e., derive alternative strategies for MSEs).
 Based on information from Activities 1 and 2, provide a summary of recommended short-, medium-, and long-term actions for the Council to consider.
-Examples are provided in Table 1.:
+Examples are provided in Table 1.

+CCTF Activity 3.3.
+[Help identify tradeoff considerations for discussion

+CCTF Activity 3.4.
+ID management scenarios and research priorities for future research/ analyses]

 Table 1.
 Potential adaptation and responses toolbox [ Link to doc with text] [Joe, Steve, Diana, Kir]